Research Seminar on Mathematical Statistics 📅

 Head

-Alexandra Carpentier, Sonja Greven, Wolfgang Karl Härdle, Markus Reiß and Vladimir Spokoiny
+Alexandra Carpentier, Sonja Greven, Wolfgang Karl Härdle, Markus Reiß, and Vladimir Spokoiny

 Usual time

-Wednesdays 10:00 - 12:00
+Wednesdays from 10:00 to 12:00

 Usual venue